Samarthpatel29/CookBook-Database/README.md

 # CookBook-Database
-Relational database project for DS220 using SQL Server.
-Designed normalized tables for recipes, ingredients, and instructions with PK/FK and cascades.
-Includes schema, sample data, and queries for cuisines, cooking times, and recipe complexity.
+A relational database project developed in DS220 (Data Management) to model, store, and analyze recipes, ingredients, and cooking instructions.
+Built in SQL Server with normalized schema design, PK/FK constraints, cascading deletes, and indexes.
+Includes table creation scripts, sample data, and analytic queries to explore cuisines, cooking times, ingredient counts, and recipe complexity.